mehulagg/gitlab_test/doc/ci/yaml/README.md

 ```

 You can stop the active timer of a delayed job by clicking the **{time-out}** (**Unschedule**) button.
-This job will never be executed in the future unless you execute the job manually.
+This job is never executed in the future unless you execute the job manually.

 To start a delayed job immediately, click the **Play** button.
 Soon GitLab Runner picks up and starts the job.